Planes Trains Automobiles movie

 Planes, Trains, and Automobiles still. © Paramount Pictures

-The funny thing is the whole story was really about a businessman who spent too much time away from his family in Chicago because he is a busy advertising executive.
+The funny thing is the whole story was really about a businessman who spent too much time away from his wife (played by Laila Robins) and family (featuring Olivia Burnette and Matthew Lawrence) in Chicago because he is a busy advertising executive.
 Just looking to find a way to get home for Thanksgiving, everything that could go wrong does for Neal from the moment he steps out of the office to race a younger businessman to a cab in a busy New York City.
 By the way, that taxi racer was in fact Kevin Bacon making a quick cameo for a good laugh.

 So what is the point of it all?
 Well, while sidesplitting fun abounds throughout the film, the real underlying message is much more heartwarming than anything.
 By some sort of divine intervention, Neal and Del are brought together from two completely different universes, but who is saving who?
 That is debatable because, in the end, they both teach each other a few lessons about life.